sedostheatre/sedos.co.uk/input/regular-events/acting-group.md

 metaDescription: The London Acting Group run by Sedos meets on the first Wednesday of every month.
 Find out how to sign up
 ---
-**The London Acting Group run by Sedos takes place on the first Wednesday of every month, re-starting from Wednesday 4 May 2022.**
+**The London Acting Group run by Sedos takes place on the first Wednesday of every month.**

 Sessions take place at Theatre Deli Leadenhall Studios, 107 Leadenhall Street, London EC3A 4AF from 7-9pm.